 For mind boggling art with a name that you might need to look up, check out our guide to the best trompe l'oeil from around the globe.
+And if you want to put your newly learned knowledge to the test, see our best art books.

 A process whereby paint is removed to reveal layers beneath the surface.
 Usually done via friction or scratches.
 Can be accidental or deliberate.